BlockchainCommons/developer-web-site/_pages/resources/meetings/2026-08-resilience-cli.md

 seedtool -i hex $SEED -o bip39 seedtool -i hex $SEED -o sskr --groups 2-of-3 --sskr-format ur
 ```
+Seedtool can do Shamir's Secret Sharing on its own, as shown here, but it's better to put the seed into an envelope and add metadata before sharding.

 ### 7b.
 Test Your Backup

 ```